medined/perl-5-by-example/perl_5_by_example/files.md

 function which is described in the section called "<A href="ch09.htm#Example: Binary Files">Example:
 Binary Files</A>" later in this chapter.

-<H3><A name="Example: Using File Tests">Example: Using File Tests</A></H3>For
+### Example: Using File Tests

-our first example with file tests, let's examine a list of files from the command line and determine if each is a regular file or a special file.
+For our first example with file tests, let's examine a list of files from the command line and determine if each is a regular file or a special file.
 <P>
 <TABLE cellSpacing=0 cellPadding=0 border=0>